ionut200328/ResNet18-for-Face-Recognition/README.md

 Install the modules from requirements.txt

 ./runs contains all graphs of training/validating.
-Run via commann "tensorboard --logdir runs" to see graphs.
+Run via command "tensorboard --logdir runs" to see graphs.

 ./Results contains notebook files from different runnings.
-To identify the graph for this particular run, look at printed timestamp inside the notebooks.
+To identify the graph for a particular run, look at printed timestamp inside the notebooks.

 Use Make_dataset_with_mtcnn.ipynb to create dataset with cropped faces using MTCNN.